Akashdip-N/NASA-API-Explorer/README.md

 ```

 ### 1. 111 Error Code
 This error code indicates an issue with the API key or the request to the NASA API.
-Ensure that:</br>
+<br>Ensure that:</br>
 ✅ Your API key is valid and correctly set in the `.env` file.</br>
 ✅ The `.env` file is properly configured and located in the `backend/` directory.

 ### 2. 222 Error Code
 This error code means that the `port number` of the backend server is already in use, or the `PORT` variable in the file is different from the one in the backend.

-To resolve this follow these steps:</br>
+To resolve this follow these steps:
-✅ Check if another instance of the backend server is running. </br>
+</br>✅ Check if another instance of the backend server is running. </br>
 ✅ If so, first change the `PORT` variable in the `backend/.env` file.
 For example, change it to `5000` like this:
 ```plaintext
 PORT=5000